Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Metrics on isometry classes of high-dimensional periodic sequences

 \begin{thm}[solution to Problem~\ref{pro:metric} for high-dimensional periodic sequences] For any periodic sequences $S,Q\subset\R\times\R^{n-1}$, let $m=\lcm(|S|,|Q|)$ be the lowest common multiple of their motif sizes.
-The oriented elastic metric $\Elm^o(S,Q)$ can be computed in time $O(m^3)$, satisfies all metric axioms, and continuity $\Elm^o(S,Q)\leq 2d_B(S,Q)$ in the bottleneck distance when $2d_B(S,Q)$ is smaller than a minimum distance between all points of $t(S),t(Q)$. \bt \end{thm} \begin{proof} All arguments follow the proofs for the case $n=1$.
-For the time complexity, the extra factor $m\geq n$ emerges because the cyclic distance matrices $\CDM(S),\CDM(Q)$ have at most $m\times m$ distances.
-Computing the Minkowski norm of the matrix difference needs $O(m^2)$ operations for each of $m$ cyclic permutations to find the metric $\Elm^o$ by Definition~\ref{dfn:high-Elm}.
+The oriented elastic metric $\Elm^o(S,Q)$ can be computed in time $O(m^3)$, satisfies all metric axioms, and continuity $\Elm^o(S,Q)\leq 2d_B(S,Q)$ in the bottleneck distance when $2d_B(S,Q)$ is smaller than a minimum distance between all points of $t(S),t(Q)$. \bs \end{thm}

-To check the metric axioms, we start from the analog of Lemma~\ref{lem:multiples} implying that the elastic metric $\Elm^o$ is independent of a non-minimum period also for high-dimensional sequences.
-The first axiom follows from Propositions~\ref{prop:SDL} and~\ref{prop:CDM} because $\Elm^o(S,Q)=0$ implies that there is a cyclic permutation $\si\in C^o(m)$ matching $\DL^o(S)$ with $\DL^o(Q)$ and $\CDM(S)$ with $\CDM(Q)$, hence making the sequences $S,Q$ equivalent by Definition~\ref{dfn:high-dim_sequence}.